FabianHertwig/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Project: Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+In this project I trained a deep neural network to classify images of german traffic signs.

+Please take a look at the [Jupyter Notebook](https://github.com/FabianHertwig/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) or the according .html file and the writeup for further information.

+Below is the original assignment text:

+---

 Overview
 ---
 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.